FairFlow by KyberSwap – Where LPs get back arbitrage value.

 In traditional AMM models, LPs provide liquidity to earn LP fees (gain side) as compensation for Impermanent Loss (loss side).
 When prices revert to their original level to make Impermanent Loss equal zero, it may appear that LPs haven’t lost anything.
 However, in reality, LPs still incur Opportunity Value Loss, which is captured by arbitrage activity.

-To simplify the concept, we have a basic example here (some technical details have been omitted): Imagine you provide full-range liquidity with 1 ETH + 1,000 USDC when ETH is priced at $1,000.
+To simplify the concept, we have a basic example here (some technical details have been omitted for the sake of simplicity): Imagine you provide full-range liquidity with 1 ETH + 1,000 USDC when ETH is priced at $1,000.

 - When ETH price increases to $2,000, your LP position rebalances to ~0.707 ETH and 1,414 USDC which is equivalent to selling ~0.293 ETH for 414 USDC.
 However, if you kept your ETH and sold it now, you would have received 586 USDC.